mateusfccp/Wikipintia/README.md

 ### Running
 To run the server: `docker-compose up`.

 The Wiki server will be listening at `localhost:5000`.
-A phpMyAdmin server will be available at `localhost:8080` for testing purposes.
+The database will be exposed on `localhost:8000`, so you may access it through any MySQL client.

 The container will look at any modifications on source when in development environment, and re-compile the server automatically, so you don't need to re-run `docker-compose build`.